 Above Floor Cleaning

-While impressed with what this vacuum could accomplish across a range of surfaces, once we detached the wand and cleaner head into a handheld, we found our arms quickly growing tired for reaching up to clean door molds and cob webs that found their way into corners.
+While impressed with what this vacuum could accomplish across a range of surfaces, once we detached the wand and cleaner head into a handheld, we found our arms quickly growing tired of reaching up to clean door frames and cobwebs that found their way into corners.
 Most of the vacuum's weight is in the handheld, and clearly due to the expansive dust bin.
 While it was manageable for a young adult to get through the cleaning, it took decidedly more effort for an older family member.
 This is something to keep in mind if you want something which is lightweight to use at any level of the house.

 Storing, Charging, and Maintenance

 Storing the Dyson Outsize as one with a floorhead, wand, and bin attached is pretty easy if you secure it onto a wall-mounted docking station.
 If you don't particularly want it attached to the wall then a freestanding docking station can be purchased at $149.99 direct at Dyson US (opens in new tab) or £100 from Dyson UK (opens in new tab).
 However, there are nine accessories (plus the two cleaner heads) to also somehow store which is where a utility cupboard, shelf, or bag will come in handy to keep them all together.